 Louise Montgomery is a PhD student working on the effects of engaging with nature in school grounds on children’s wellbeing.
 She is interested in how contemporary environmental issues can impact human health and wellbeing, as well as how the loss of care and desire to protect the natural environment can be reinstated into current childhoods through outdoor education.

 Felix Hall graduated from Royal Holloway in 2016, and has returned to work towards an MSc on the schools’ biodiversity project.
-He is looking at how connectivity and interaction with nature can benefit young people, with a particular focus on how it affects their attainment in science.
+He completed his MSc in 2018, looking at how connectivity and interaction with nature can benefit young people, with a particular focus on how it affects their attainment in science.

-Emma Randall graduated from Royal Holloway in 2017 with a degree in Zoology, and is currently a research assistant intern on this project.
+Emma Randall graduated from Royal Holloway in 2017 with a degree in Zoology, and worked in 2018 as a research assistant intern on this project.
 She is passionate about conservation, and enjoys working with children to increase their awareness and appreciation of the environment.

 Dr Hannah Harvey is a research associate at Royal Holloway.
 She is interested in memory and learning, widening participation and engagement in science, and the use of technology.